From static to adaptive: immune memory-based jailbreak detection for large language models: Analysis

 \subsection{Case Study}

-To further illustrate MAAG’s operation and practical benefits, we present a detailed case study of its workflow (Figure 5).
-In this scenario, a sophisticated jailbreak prompt crafted by an attacker is fed into the system, and the end-to-end behavior of MAAG is visualized step by step.
-The example highlights how the input prompt, which was designed to appear benign while eliciting harmful content, is handled by MAAG’s sequence of intelligent agents that collaboratively determine its true nature.
-This real-world attack instance demonstrates not only that MAAG can successfully flag a complex, obfuscated jailbreak attempt, but also how each stage of the pipeline contributes to the final decision.
-By examining a single attack in depth, we see MAAG’s ability to catch subtle malicious cues that might slip through a static filter, all while maintaining a clear rationale for its decision.
+To illustrate the system's workflow and practical benefits, a detailed case study is shown in Figure \ref{fig:case}.
+The example traces a sophisticated jailbreak prompt through the system, visualizing the system’s end-to-end behavior step by step.
+This real-world attack demonstrates not only that IMAG can successfully detect a complex, obfuscated jailbreak, but also how each stage of the pipeline contributes to the final decision.
+This case highlights the system’s ability to capture subtle malicious signals that would likely evade static filters, while maintaining clear and interpretable reasoning.

-As illustrated in Figure 5, MAAG processes the suspect prompt through four key stages in its multi-agent pipeline.
-(1) Immune Detection: A memory agent first quickly checks the prompt’s hidden-state signature against a stored memory bank of known attack patterns, immediately flagging any similarities.
-(2) Simulation: Next, a simulation agent attempts to generate a response to the prompt using the LLM (in a controlled sandbox), effectively previewing how the target model would respond if no safety was enforced.
-This step helps reveal the prompt’s true intent.
-(3) Reflection: A reflection agent then evaluates the simulated response and the prompt context, verifying whether the content violates safety policies.
-It produces a verdict along with an explanation or confidence score – for example, confirming that the prompt is a jailbreak attempt and should be disallowed.
-(4) Final Decision: Based on the reflection agent’s output, the system issues a recommendation to the target LLM.
-In this case, MAAG advises the model to refuse the request, and the target LLM accordingly produces a safe refusal message (e.g., “Sorry, I can’t comply with that request”).
-Throughout this pipeline, MAAG not only classifies the input as attack vs. benign, but also generates human-interpretable reasoning at each step, providing transparency into why the prompt was deemed malicious.
+As illustrated in Figure \ref{fig:case}, the system processes the suspect prompt through four stages.
+First, a memory agent compares the prompt’s hidden-state signature against a memory bank of known attack patterns, quickly flagging potential similarities.
+Then, a simulation agent then generates a response in a controlled sandbox, previewing how the target LLM would behave without safety constraints and exposing the prompt’s latent intent.
+Next, a reflection agent evaluates the simulated response and the prompt context, determines whether safety policies are violated, and outputs a verdict with supporting rationale.Finally, based on this verdict, the system issues a recommendation to the target LLM, which in this case results in a safe refusal.
+Throughout the pipeline, IMAG not only classifies the input as malicious or benign, but also produces human-interpretable reasoning at each stage.